 Riverside, in partnership with Chesapeake Regional and the University of Virginia Health System offers a state-of-the-art, dedicated radiosurgery center located on the campus of Riverside Regional Medical Center.
 This cooperative venture brings together three highly skilled medical staffs and the commitment of each health care organization to help keep the future of medicine closer to home for residents of Hampton Roads and beyond.

-With a multidisciplinary team that includes neurosurgeons, radiation oncologists, a physicist, and a team of nurses and support staff, the center has become a model for domestic and international cancer centers providing radiation care.
+With a multidisciplinary team that includes neurosurgeons, radiation oncologists, physicists, radiation therapists, nurses and a team of support staff, the center has become a model for domestic and international cancer centers providing radiation care.
 The center currently treats more than 400 radiosurgery cases every year.

 The partnership brings a level of leadership in Gamma Knife® technology and an international reputation in radiosurgery — the use of precisely focused radiation to treat tumors and other disorders — that enables Riverside to advance this area of medical care to world class standards.